jitsi/jitsi-slack-bolt/README.md

 ### Python

-This is a [python](https://python.org) 3 project which, leverags the [Slack python sdk](https://tools.slack.dev/python-slack-sdk/) and the [Slack bolt sdk](https://tools.slack.dev/bolt-python/).
+This is a [python3](https://python.org) project which, leverages the [Slack python sdk](https://tools.slack.dev/python-slack-sdk/) and the [Slack bolt sdk](https://tools.slack.dev/bolt-python/).